 Gumroad – all-in-one solution to sell your work

-Dear designers, illustrators, animators, musicians, writers, software developers and all other authors of digital and physical content, I want to tell you about a platform that you should join, if you haven’t already done so.
-This is a bit different because not only will it bring a plus to your income, but most of all it will ease the access and exposure to the consumers of your products.
-It promises to give you what all artists need from day 1: more time to create and less hassle with payments, audience reach or customer management.
+Dear designers, illustrators, animators, musicians, writers, software developers and all other authors of digital and physical content, I want to tell you about a platform that you should join.
+That is if you haven’t already done so.
+This is a bit different.
+I say that because not only will it bring a plus to your income, but most of all it will ease the access and exposure to the consumers of your products.
+It promises to offer what all artists need from day 1: more time to create and less hassle with payments, audience reach or customer management.

 Gumroad allows creators to sell directly to costumers.
 It helps creators take control of their creative careers.